mapeveri/django-endless-pagination-angular/doc/start.rst

 Done.

 This is just a basic example.
-To continue exploring all the Django Endless Pagination features, have a look at :doc:`twitter_pagination` or :doc:`digg_pagination`.
+To continue exploring all the Django Endless Pagination Angular features, have a look at :doc:`twitter_pagination` or :doc:`digg_pagination`.